swainechen/lacer/README.md

 replacing "Bio::DB::Sam" with any of the modules from the above list.
 If there is no error, that module is available.

-For Lacepr, the basic one needs samtools and htslib libraries.
+For Lacepr, one needs the samtools and htslib libraries.
 It has only been tested with samtools-1.1 and htslib-1.1 and later.
 To compile, first set the location of the samtools and htslib libraries, then execute the following command in the lacepr subdirectory:
 ```
 SAMTOOLS=path-to-samtools
 HTSLIB=path-to-htslib